pyroll-project/pyroll-tension-spreading-interaction/README.md

 # pyroll-tension-spreading-interaction
-PyRolL plugin calculating the spreading influenced by logitudinal tensions.
+PyRolL plugin calculating the spreading influenced by longitudinal tensions according to the model by Mauk and Dobler.